iampatbrown/thingy-pool/readme.md

 ## Creating a factory

 The factory is responsible for creating and destroying the objects being pooled.
 The factory can also validate the objects if needed.
-See [Factory](#Factory) for more information

 ```js
 const Api = require('some-api');